AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 *Level 2 Evocation*
 **Casting Time:** :: Bonus Action
 **Range:**        :: Self
-**Components:**   :: V, S, M (leaf of sumac) **Duration:**     :: Concentration, up to 10 minutes You evoke a fiery blade in your free hand.
+**Components:**   :: V, S, M (a sumac leaf) **Duration:**     :: Concentration, up to 10 minutes You evoke a fiery blade in your free hand.
 The blade is similar in size and shape to a scimitar, and it lasts for the duration.
-If you let go of the blade, it disappears, but you can evoke the blade again as a Bonus Action.
+If you let go of the blade, it disappears, but you can evoke it again as a Bonus Action.

-You can use your Action to make a Melee Spell Attack with the fiery blade.
-On a hit, the target takes 3d10 Fire damage.
+As a Magic action, you can make a Melee Spell Attack with the fiery blade.
+On a hit, the target takes Fire damage equal to 3d8 plus your Spellcasting Ability modifier.

-The flaming blade sheds bright light in a 10-foot radius and dim light for an additional 10 feet.
+The flaming blade sheds Bright Light in a 10-foot radius and Dim Light for an additional 10 feet.

-**Using a Higher-Level Spell Slot.** The damage increases by 1d10 for every two Spell Slot Levels above 2.
+***Using a Higher-Level Spell Slot.*** The damage increases by 1d8 for each spell slot level above 2.

 :